ashthaf/Phishing-Email-Investigation/Cases/Case-01-Microsoft365/Evidence/README.md

 # Investigation Evidence

+## Overview

-This directory contains evidence collected throughout the investigation.
+This directory contains all evidence collected and preserved during the investigation of CASE-01.

-Examples:

-- Header exports
-- Screenshots
-- Threat intelligence results
-- WHOIS lookups
-- DNS records
-- Hash calculations
+The objective of this directory is to ensure that original evidence remains intact while maintaining proper documentation of evidence acquisition, integrity verification, and chain of custody.

+---

+## Directory Structure